Who We Are

 - Director of Early Intervention - Ann-Marie Sather

-- Speech-Language Pathologists - Kristin Clements, Jennifer Kurtz and Bryn Burge
+- Speech-Language Pathologists - Kristin Clements, Jennifer Kurtz, Bryn Burge, Jessica Parrish

-- Physical Therapists – Alis Tortorelli and Bridget Boylan
+- Physical Therapists – Alis Tortorelli, Bridget Boylan

-- Early Education Specialists – Erin O’Moore and Christine Wasserman
+- Early Education Specialists – Erin O’Moore, Christine Wasserman, Amelia Bacon

-- Family Resources Coordinators – Rebecca Den Beste, Julia Renner, Coco Breen and Amelia Bacon
+- Family Resources Coordinators – Rebecca Den Beste, Julia Renner, Coco Breen, Amelia Bacon, Iris Dunaway

 Click here to read about our history.